-You can’t find grilled Mongolian dishes or Mongolian barbecue in Mongolia but you can in Taiwan.
+You can't find grilled Mongolian pork chop or Mongolian barbecue in Mongolia but you can in Taiwan.
 It is created by Taiwanese comedian and restaurateur Wu Zhaunan who migrated from Baejing1

 I first tasted Mongolian barbeque in Taipei "Ghenghis Khan Mongolian barbecue restaurant" a long, long time ago.
 Then, Mongolian beef from the famous P.F.
 Chang restaurant in Florida, and neither of them has anything to do with Mongolia, but sure they're both tasty and delicious.

-My favorite Mongolian sauce Adopted from Asian recipe2 which is the foundation of this Mongolian barbecue pork chop recipe.
+My favorite Mongolian sauce Adopted from an Asian recipe which is the foundation of this Mongolian barbecue pork chop recipe.